The Shiny Show

-The Shiny Show is a British educational children's quiz show, broadcast in the United Kingdom by CBeebies, that was produced by Open Mind Productions.
-It was aired in 2002, and was aimed particularly at children between the ages of 3 and 6 years old.
+The Shiny Show is a British educational children's quiz show, broadcast in the United Kingdom by CBeebies, and produced by Open Mind Productions.
+It was aired in 2002.
 Each show featured a quiz with six questions, based around different subjects, and featured four star characters: Tigs the Tiger, Mukka the Monkey, Dogsby the Dog and Alarmorama the machine.

 Characters

 Tigs

 Tigs is an orange tiger, who is often portrayed as confident and big-headed.
 She is still extremely lively and always gets the starring role in the short plays or poems the group act out in between rounds.
 She has a lucky object called Mr. Cheese, a plastic lump of cheese that squeaks whenever it is squeezed.
 Voiced by Sue Monroe.
 Tigs’ puppet was changed at the start of season 2, however the old puppet still appeared in the theme song.

 Mukka

 Mukka is an extremely hyperactive purple monkey.
 He has a lucky object called Fluffy Stuff and a pet lump called Lumpy.
 Voiced by Wim Booth.